-Save hardware and make software more energy-efficient by switching to sustainable greeNsort® algorithms, without re-coding from scratch.
+Save hardware and make software more energy-efficient by switching to sustainable greeNsort®, without re-coding from scratch.

 greeNsort® has successfully developed sustainable algorithms over the last 10 years.
 A relevant fraction of the greeNsort® savings can be realized just by pluging-in these algorithms into the central sorting libraries of the 15 most important programming languages.